-For MySQL Shell connections using classic MySQL protocol, specify the name of the authentication plugin used by the user account, for example caching_sha2_password (which is the default for user accounts created in MySQL 8.0).
-MySQL Shell uses the MySQL client library for clientclear_text_password
+For MySQL Shell connections using classic MySQL protocol, specify the name of the authentication plugin used by the user account, for example caching\sha2\password (which is the default for user accounts created in MySQL 8.0).
+MySQL Shell uses the MySQL client library for client-side authentication for these connections.
+The following authentication methods require additional configuration:

-The mysql_clear_password client-side plugin is required for simple LDAP authentication.
+clear_text_password The mysql_clear_password client-side plugin is required for simple LDAP authentication.
 It is built in to the MySQL client library, but for security it is not enabled by default.
-MySQL Shell enables and uses the plugin when you specify it with the --auth-method=clear_text_password connection option.
+MySQL Shell enables and uses the plugin when you specify it with the auth-method=clear_text_password connection option.
 This authentication type is only suitable for a secure connection that uses SSL or sockets, so you must configure the secure connection before using it.
 Note that with the option ssl-mode=preferred, the SSL connection is not guaranteed, so a connection with this option set is not considered to be an SSL connection.
-For more information, see Section 4.3.4, "Using Encrypted Connections".
+For more information, see Section 4.3.4, "Using Encrypted Connections". authentication_ldap_sasl_client The authentication_ldap_sasl_client client-side plugin is for SASL-based LDAP authentication, including GSSAPI/Kerberos authentication.
+It is not built in to the MySQL client library, but it is shipped in the MySQL Server packages.
+To load it, you must use the mysql-plugin-dir option to specify a path to the plugin in the MySQL Server packages. authentication_kerberos_client The authentication_kerberos_client client-side plugin is for Kerberos authentication.
+It is not built in to the MySQL client library, but it is shipped in the MySQL Server packages.
+To load it, you must use themysql-plugin-dir option to specify a path to the plugin in the MySQL Server packages.